 Protons and neutrons each have a molar mass close to 1 dalton, and other contributions to the mass of the nuclide are small in comparison.
 Therefore, for example, 4He will have a molar mass close to 4 grams per mole.

-| If you know the nucleon number of a nuclide, you can infer its molar mass to a good approximation.
+If you know the nucleon number of a nuclide, you can infer its molar mass to a good approximation.
 Conversely, if you know the molar mass of a nuclide, you can infer its nucleon number exactly. | If you know the molar mass of a chemical element, do not try to infer “the” nucleon number or even the “typical” nucleon number.
 It cannot be done reliably.
-Counterexamples abound, as discussed below. |
+Counterexamples abound, such as chlorine and bromine, as discussed in section 2.1. |

-| Nuclides, yes. | Elements, no. |
+Nuclides, yes. | Elements, no. |

 The situation for the first few elements is shown in figure 1.

 For clarity, the numbers in the figure have been rounded off, keeping only enough precision to make the point about molar mass being a weighted average of the nuclide masses.
 With the exception of the boron abundances, the numbers are known to considerably more precision than this.
-For details, see the references (section 8).
+For details, see the references (section 9).

 Qualifiers such as “natural” or “naturally-occurring” appear over and over again in this document, because it is possible to obtain samples that don’t have the natural distribution of isotopes.
 It is easy to buy a mole of 3He, although it is more expensive than ordinary 4He.
 Similarly it is easy to buy a mole of heavy water (D2O), although it is more expensive than ordinary water.
 In seawater, there is roughly one deuterium atom for every 6500 hydrogen atoms.
 You can shift this quite a bit in either direction by fractional distillation or gaseous diffusion.
 This can even happen inadvertently.